UIUCLearningLanguageLab/LabWebsite/content/publications.md

 ## Peer-reviewed Papers

+Mao, S., Huebner, P., & Willits, J. A. (2023).
+Spatial vs. graphical representation of dDistributional semantic knowledge.
+Psychological Review, in press. <a href = "../pubs/maohuebnerwillits2023.pdf">

+Flores, A. Z., Montag, J. L., & Willits, J. A. (2023).
+Using known words to learn more words: A distributional model of child vocabulary acquisition.
+Journal of Memory and Language, 132, 104446. <a href = "../pubs/floresmontagwillits2023.pdf">

 Huebner, P., Willits, J. (2021).
 Scaffolded input promotes atomic organization in the recurrent neural network language model.
 Proceedings of CONLL 2021. <a href = "../pubs/Huebner_Atomicity_CONLL2021.pdf">pdf</a>

 Huebner, P., Sulem, E., Fisher, C., Roth, D. (2021).
 BabyBERTa: Learning More Grammar With Small-Scale Child-Directed Language.
 Proceedings of CONLL 2021. <a href = "../pubs/Huebner_BabyBERTa_CONLL2021.pdf">pdf</a>